kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 This subcommand is used after installation or process stops.

 This subcommand stops any running kubestellar controllers and then starts them all.
-It also does the same thing as `kubestellar init`.
+It also does the same thing as `kubestellar init`, reading the same environment variables.

 #### KubeStellar stop